Lommix/lommix_blog_sequel/README.md

 # Lommix Blog Website

-simple standalone blog website using markdown and files as post with support for Videos and Wasm using web-components.
+Simple standalone blog website using markdown file routing with support for Video and Wasm using web-components.

 ## Used Technologies